 - NOTE: This is the default image folder that comes along with the MDB.
 You may change your location as per the needs and preferences of the project.

-We generally use simple CSS instead of sass but this folder is there to help you to make styling work in an advance way if you really want to implement it.
+We generally use simple CSS instead of sass but this folder is there to help you to make styling work in an advanced way if you really want to implement it.

 This is the file that contains the information regarding the product use and the license.
 This file tells the features that you will get under free and pro versions of the MDB (Material Design for Bootstrap).